Best WordPress Plugins to Use in 2026

 Q: Can a plugin break my website?

-A: It’s not unheard of.
-Not only do they create more security risks, but they sometimes just lack the compatibility with newer WP versions.
+A: It’s not unheard of for a WordPress plugin to break a website.
+Not only do they create additional security risks, but sometimes they also lack compatibility with newer WP versions.
 Some developers don’t put too much effort into maintaining and documenting their plugins properly, which can be very problematic in the long run.

-If you see that the plugin you’re thinking of installing hasn’t been updated in a while – best to first test it in a staging environment.
+If you see that the plugin you’re thinking of installing hasn’t been updated in a while, it’s best to first test it in a staging environment.

 Was this article helpful?